NikolasVir/Ransomware-Protection-Suite-for-course-CS457/README.md

     6. Monitor implementation is an adjusted version of the "man" example.
     7. Ransomware assumed behaviour: (this is when the program will flag behaviour as a ransomware attack) open(original)->access(original)->create(.locked)->modify(.locked)->close(.locked)->delete(original)
+    8. The watchlist of the inotify would normally just be all the "unlocked" files.
+If a file gets locked, it is no longer on the wishlist.
+        Solutions:
+            1. Make it so it watches the directory instead of the files (would require major rewrite), or
+            2.  ...